sst/sst/www/docs/constructs/StaticSite.md

 ## Properties

-An instance of `AppSyncApi` contains the following properties.
+An instance of `StaticSite` contains the following properties.

 ### url